Dr Scott A. Hale

 Interactive Visualizations on 7 Jun 2012 15:22PM

 We’re very excited to be starting this project and getting underway.
-Initial project meetings have mapped out our timeline and initial goals and now we’re off to survey some of the existing libraries available for producing interactive [...]
+Initial project meetings have mapped out our timeline and initial goals and now we’re off to survey some of the existing libraries available for producing interactive visualizations at a [...]

 Interactive Visualizations on 16 May 2012 07:16AM